Welcome to Preston’s Wonderful Winckley Square

 Welcome to ‘Preston’s Hidden Gem’.
 Winckley Square is in the city centre, a short stroll from Fishergate.
 It is unique and one of the finest examples of a Georgian square in the NW with a compelling history.

-Thinking of buying a birthday present?
-Why not consider a ‘Friend of Winckley Square Gift Voucher’ for lovers of local history? £5 and £10 vouchers are available that can be used on our guided walks or talks.
+Do you have friend or relative who loves local history?
+Wondering what to buy for a Christmas present?
+Why not consider a ‘Friend of Winckley Square Gift Voucher’ £5 and £10 vouchers are available that can be used on our guided walks or talks.
+Contact patricia@winckley.org.uk

 Our Going on a date: City Centre datestone walk is a lively, fun, interesting activity to do in Preston’s historic centre, for individuals and for families spanning the generations.
 Here is a link to the Datestone Locations but don’t cheat and download this before you go on the walk – that would be far too easy!
 ENJOY.
-The reprint of this very popular City Centre Walk has been sponsored by Lancashire County Council.
+The reprint of this very popular City Centre Walk has been sponsored by LCC.
 You can pick up a paper copy at the Avenham Pavilion Cafe, Town Hall, Harris Library, Central Methodist Church, Lune Street and some local shops.
-We are very grateful to Lancashire County Council for sponsoring a reprint of the walk.

 The Friends of Winckley Square look forward to seeing you at one of our events.